dfinity/orbit/GLOSSARY.md

 - **Any of:** A rule that requires any of the sub-rules to be approved.
 This rule can be used to enforce flexible approval requirements that allow for multiple conditions.

 - **Not:** A rule that requires the sub-rule to be rejected.
 This rule can be used to enforce negative approval requirements that prevent specific conditions from being met.
-An example of this rule is to prevent a specific user from approving a request.
+An example of this rule is to prevent a specific user from approving an action.

 ### Permission